anabeldorado/anabeldorado.github.io/index.md

   <figcaption><a href="https://en.wikipedia.org/wiki/Judi_Dench"><em>Figure 6.</em></a> Judi Dench in 1963.
 By Stevan Kragujević. </figcaption>
 </figure>
 </div>
 However, even throughout this maturing of the industry, the average age gap does not get any smaller.
-Have a go playing around with this next animation showing the complete breakdown of actors and actresses ages throughout the decades!
+Have a go playing around with this next animation, showing the complete breakdown of actors' and actresses' ages throughout the decades!

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/age_distribution_plot.html"></iframe>